alto-wg/draft-alto-bgp-ls/consideration.md

 # ALTO Deployment Considerations using BGP-LS

+This section discusses some deployment considerations about how to satisfy Req 1-3 over Req 4-5 in the previous section.

 ## Provisioning of Topology Information

 High-level idea: Communicate to transit networks or IXPs using BGP-LS.